Fundamentals of role-based administration for Configuration Manager

 - Site addresses

 Create security scopes when you have to limit access to separate instances of objects.
 For example:

-You have a group of administrative users who must be able to see production applications and not test applications.
-Create one security scope for production applications and another for the test applications.
+You have a group of administrative users who need to see production applications and not test applications.
+Create one security scope for production applications and another for test applications.

-Different administrative users require different access for some instances of an object type.
-For example, one group of administrative users requires Read permission to specific software update groups, and another group of administrative users requires Modify and Delete permissions for other software update groups.
+One group of administrative users requires Read permission to specific software update groups.
+Another group of administrative users requires Modify and Delete permissions for other software update groups.
 Create different security scopes for these software update groups.

 For more information, see Configure security scopes for an object.